 3. Appearances can be deceptive

-Brembo brake rotors with UV paint treatment guarantee superior corrosion resistance, as confirmed by both salt mist spray tests as well as moisture resistance tests.
-This not only makes for an attractive product for the car user, but it also translates to greater protection for the brake rotor itself against corrosion and atmospheric agents.
+Brembo brake discs with UV paint treatment guarantee superior corrosion resistance, as confirmed by both salt mist spray tests as well as moisture resistance tests.
+This not only makes for an attractive product for the car user, but it also translates to greater protection for the brake disc itself against corrosion and atmospheric agents.

 4. Safety lies in numbers